 • Precedence Diagram Method or Activity on Node Method (PDM)

-The Precedence Diagram Method (Activity on Node Method)
+What is the Precedence Diagram Method (Activity on Node Method)?

 In Precedence Diagram Method (PDM), nodes or boxes are used to represent activities and arrows show the relationships.
 While creating a schedule by using this method, the activity dependencies must be determined.
 During this determination process, Predecessor and Successor activities must be specified.